Introduct/digi-doc-test-service/README.md

 ### Features

-* Use your ID-card with integrated DigiDoc key to sign the files;
+* Use your ID-card with integrated DigiDoc key to sign files;

 * [Id software](https://installer.id.ee/) has to be installed on your local machine to use **DigiDoc Test Service**;

 * DigiDoc4j used for digitally signing files and signature verification;

-* Created container will be available for download during 48 hours
+* Created container will be available to download during 48 hours;

+* There is restriction for file upload - maximum number of files is 20 and maximum size of one file is 10 Mb

-* Link generated with **Bitly** service
+* Link generated with [Bitly](https://bitly.com/) service;

 ### Dependencies